 Lofty, stately trees lining your driveway or standing proudly in the yard add the perfect touch to your landscape.

-Then one day, often after a nasty storm, your previously straight tree is leaning.
-Yikes.
+Then one day, a nasty storm passes through, and your previously straight tree is leaning.

-Learn a few common causes for leaning trees – and see if the tree can be saved or straightened.
+This blog will discuss a few common causes for leaning trees – and if the tree can be saved or straightened.

 Trees planted close to each other or nearby buildings gradually lean away from neighboring objects.
-Or, the curve could mean the tree’s trunk is adjusting for better sunlight.
+This is because the tree’s trunk is adjusting to better sunlight.
 It’s all about location, location, location!

 Don’t be alarmed by this off-center growth.
-Instead, keep an eye on your tree to make sure the lean doesn’t become extreme.
+Instead, keep an eye on your tree to make sure the lean doesn’t become extreme, especially if branch structure might have heavy foliar weight.

 Trees struck with a sudden lean after a storm will likely need an arborist’s attention.
 If your tree is leaning close to your home, car or a common area, it could be posing an immediate threat, so call a certified tree expert.

-By conducting a tree risk assessment, your arborist will determine if the tree’s structure has been affected.
+By conducting a tree risk assessment, your arborist will determine if the tree has been affected and is a risk to surrounding structures and people.
 Severe weather can cause the tree’s fibers to bend, but that doesn’t mean the structure is broken.
+It can however mean the tree is in distress and needs attention.

 Look for these clear signs that your storm damaged tree is in trouble.